 NI III, launched in 2011 with 35 teams, built on the strengths of the first two phases of the AIAMC National Initiative, and moved beyond direct support of local quality improvement teams to the development of teaching leadership and changing organizational culture to support quality improvement initiatives.
 Graduate medical education and continuing medical education were emphasized as platforms for improving patient care.
 The focus of NI III was faculty/leadership development.
 Structurally, NI III engaged faculty members, program directors, residents, continuing education specialists and quality improvement leaders in a cohort model of learning.
 Quality improvement projects focused on one of the following: Comprehensive Faculty Development Program, Specific Faculty Development Program, Quality Improvement Faculty Development Program, Specific Quality Improvement Project, Hand-offs, and Resident Quality Councils.
 A writing team was convened for the purpose of publishing the collective work of National Initiative III.

-NI IV: Achieving Mastery of CLER, launched in 2013 with 35 teams, is focusing on navigating the ACGME’s new CLER program.
-The CLER program has been designed to evaluate the level of institutional responsibility for the quality and safety of the learning and patient care environment, and NI IV is providing teams the training and guidance necessary to a) identify strengths and weaknesses across the six focus areas, b) prioritize areas for improvement, c) outline, streamline and implement improvement strategies, and, d) significantly and measurably advance the institutional level of preparedness.
+NI IV: Achieving Mastery of CLER focused on navigating the ACGME’s new CLER program.
+The CLER program was designed to evaluate the level of institutional responsibility for the quality and safety of the learning and patient care environment, and NI IV provided teams the training and guidance necessary to a) identify strengths and weaknesses across the six focus areas, b) prioritize areas for improvement, c) outline, streamline and implement improvement strategies, and, d) significantly and measurably advance the institutional level of preparedness.

-The overall structure if NI IV has three compliments: monthly teleconferences, monthly assignments, and four live meetings.
-Monthly team teleconference groups are structured by area (Patient Safety, Quality Improvement, Transitions of Care, Supervision, Fatigue Management, or Professionalism), with cross pollination and sharing of best practices across all six areas occurring at the on-site meetings.
+The overall structure of NI IV had three compliments: monthly teleconferences, monthly assignments, and four live meetings.
+Monthly team teleconference groups were structured by area (Patient Safety, Quality Improvement, Transitions of Care, Supervision, Fatigue Management, or Professionalism), with cross pollination and sharing of best practices across all six areas occurring at the on-site meetings.
+Institutions that had already experienced a CLER visit were spread throughout the teleconference groups so their experience reaches a wide audience.
+The AIAMC has developed a repository of critical information from institutions with CLER site visit experience (key learnings, surprises, ‘insider’ tips, etc.), which will be updated regularly and shared with all participants.
+On-site meeting sessions addressed, among other things: how to prepare for a visit and how to better engage the c-suite.